martinResearch/puzzleAI/README.md

 ![animation](./images/learnedSimulationLogisticRegressionWithoutRounding.gif)

-Without rounding the predicted probabilities the lemmings loses a bit o contrast.
-We use normalisation to keep the sum to one, the lemmings spreads on some other areas this is visible if we multiply by 30 the lemmings density to get better contrasted images
+Without rounding the predicted probabilities the lemmings density looses a bit o contrast.
+We use normalisation to keep the sum to one, the lemmings density spreads on some other areas.
+This is visible if we multiply by 30 the lemmings density to get better contrasted images

 ![animation](./images/learnedSimulationLogisticRegressionWithoutRoundingHigherContrast.gif)

-We tried a Two layers neural network and a decision tree classifier.
+We tried a two layers neural network and a decision tree classifier.
 We get the best result with the decision tree classifier.
 Even by multiplying the lemmings density by 30 to augment the contrast we don't observe any wrong location of the lemmings.

 ![animation](./images/learnedSimulationDecisionTreeWithoutRoundingHigherContrast.gif)